CommonGateway/CoreBundle/docs/features/Installation.md

 # Installation

 > **Warning**
 > This file is maintained at the Conduction [Google Drive](https://docs.google.com/document/d/1NfZQwcg7F6as3uMYguuxegASf5Bxsy84gveKNmWJ4OQ/edit).
-Please make any suggestions of alterations there.
+Please make any suggestions for alterations there.

-We differ in the installation of the gateway between local en server installations, keep in mind that local installations are meant for development, testing en demo purposes and are (by their nature) not suited for production environments.
-When installing the gateway for production purposes **ALWAYS** follow the steps as set out under the server installation manual.

 ## Local installation